-I know what you are thinking.
-Sarah, this is just like from your Fall and Spring pack!
-Yes, but I LOVE these sight word spin activities.
+I know what you are thinking about this next picture.
+Sarah, this is just like from your Seasonal Guided Reading packs!
+Yes, but I LOVE these Sight Word Spin activities.
 They are SO easy to use and it really helps them learn their sight words.
 I can't help it, I have to have seasonal spins and now a superhero themed spin.
 That way, it's always "new" to the kids.
 New clip art, new theme and all of sudden it's not the same old activity.
 But it is.
 Ha!
 I also made a printable worksheet version of this activity.

 I shrunk my strategy cards a while back to make a book mark.
 I stuck a little superhero on a clip to help my students practice using their strategies.
 I use this with my beginning readers so I can get them in the habit of using different strategies when they get stuck on a word.
 I model, model, model and this little clip gets them so excited.

 There is a color option and a black and white option.

 I made a little quick check assessment page for these too!
 Just a simple check, plus or minus for fluency, comprehension and decoding skills.

 There are two different spinners because there are two different types of cards.
 This assessment quick check has more of a focus on fluency.
 Punctuation, expression, rate, accuracy, comprehension and decoding are assessed with this page.

 OR you could use this exit slip that gives you room for a running record: